ringecosystem/collaboration/grant/wp_smart_contracts.md

 * Expansion to New Networks: We will expand support to include additional networks through a grant-based approach, ensuring strategic and sustainable growth.

-* Availability of Zilhive for Current WP Smart Contracts User Base: Current WordPress installations with the active plugin will automatically receive updates, including the addition of new networks for free.
+* Availability of Darwinia for Current WP Smart Contracts User Base: Current WordPress installations with the active plugin will automatically receive updates, including the addition of new networks for free.
 This includes free deployment for life, thereby exposing the network to a broader user base of freelancers, entrepreneurs, and developers.

 * Free Smart Contract Deployment: As part of this milestone, the new networks will be available for free deployment within the plugin backend.
 Site administrators will only pay for the gas fee, benefiting the WordPress freelancers and developers community.